His Majesty's Inspectorate of Education: Remit

-HMIe was charged with inspecting the quality of education in pre-school centres, primary schools, secondary schools, special schools, community learning and development, further education colleges, initial teacher education, residential educational provision and the education functions of local authorities and services for children.
+HMIe is charged with inspecting the quality of education in pre-school centres, primary schools, secondary schools, special schools, community learning and development, further education colleges, initial teacher education, residential educational provision and the education functions of local authorities and services for children.

-Following the passing of the Standards in Scotland’s Schools etc. 2000 Act the focus of HMIe shifted to how this legislation is being implemented.
+Following the passing of the Standards in Scotland’s Schools etc. 2000 Act, the focus of HMIE shifted to how this legislation is being implemented.
 It brought new statutory powers to inspect the education functions of local authorities.